dustinpfister/blog_posts/_posts/threejs-vector3-apply-axis-angle.md

 ## 2.2 - Group Animation loop example of apply to axis angle method

 For this animation loop example I will be working out something for the first demo video for this blog post.
+This will then just be a quick demo of the method that involves a group of mesh objects rather than just one mesh object.
+Also this time around I did a better job of starting to break things down more by having a few helper functions.
+With that said I have one function that creates a single mesh object, another that creates a group of mesh objects, and a final update method that will update the position of the mesh objects of the group.
+The update helper function is then the main function of interest here as this is where I am using the apply axis angle method to set the position of the mesh objects.

 ```js
 (function () {